AirProtocol/AirProtocol/README.md

 # Air Protocol

 Hi!
-We have move to https://github.com/air-protocol.
+We have moved to https://github.com/air-protocol.